itfranck/SimpleMenu/Help/New-SimpleMenu.md

     "Test Error"                                | New-SimpleMenuItem -Key 'd' -Action {Throw 'Unmanaged error'} -NoPause "Exit"                                      | New-SimpleMenuItem -Key 'x' -Action {Write-Host 'Farewell, see you next time !' -ForegroundColor Green} -Quit -NoPause
 )

+Invoke-SimpleMenu -Menu $Menu
 ```

 This example create a menu and a submenu.
 The submenu is created first, then the main menu.
 Special char keys are defined for some options.
 For better readability, each lines of the items array is for a specific menu item, with title being passed as a pipe parameter.
-That way, the declaration looks very similar to the end product.
+That way, the declaration looks very similar to the actual menu that will be displayed..

 ## PARAMETERS